Planning your project

-A. House Bill 1003 passed in the 85th Legislative Session and it allows state institutions of higher education and university systems to participate.
-As defined by Section 61.003, Education Code, an institution of higher education means any public technical institute, public junior college, public senior college or university, medical or dental unit, public state college, or other agency of higher education.
-All other aspects of the program rules and requirements apply however for these institutions note that the dates that eligible project costs can be incurred is only between June 14, 2017 and January 1, 2022.
-The Commission will be amending the program rules in the Texas Administrative Code to address this change in late 2017 and make an effort to notify state universities of project eligibility.
-Read more about tax credits for state institutions of higher education here.
+House Bill 1003 passed in the 85th Legislative Session temporarily allowed state institutions of higher education and university systems to participate.
+(As defined by Section 61.003, Education Code, an institution of higher education means any public technical institute, public junior college, public senior college or university, medical or dental unit, public state college, or other agency of higher education.)
+Eligible project costs could be incurred only between June 14, 2017 and January 1, 2022.

 Q. Can municipalities or counties participate?

 A. It appears that the enabling legislation does not permit governmental bodies to be exempted from the depreciation and tax exempt-use provisions of the Internal Revenue Code, Section 47(c)(2), therefore county and city owned buildings may only participate if the local government enters in to a long-term lease agreement with a for-profit or not for profit entity and that entity incurs the cost.
 City Economic Development Corporation (EDCs), however, can be classified as 4A sales tax corporations and this may qualify as a tax-exempt organization under Chapter 171 of the Tax Code.

 Q: How have 2017 federal changes to the tax code affected the Federal Rehabilitation Tax Incentives programs?